Rainbowfish

 All freshwater fish are threatened by climate change, water pollution, introduction of invasive species, and illegal collection for the pet trade.

-The Zoo is home to several species of rainbowfish with different IUCN statuses:
+The Zoo is home to several species of rainbowfish with different IUCN statuses, including:

 Habitat